 Enhancing Community Safety by Reducing Tree Risk in Underserved Areas

 Property owners with dead, dying, or diseased trees that pose a current risk to their home or personal property may apply for a one-time award to cover the cost of tree removal.
 To be considered for this award, the following criteria must be met with the application.
 Incomplete applications will not be considered.
 Paper applications are available upon request.
+The arborist working on the project may fill out the application on behalf of the property owner.

 1. Tree Removal Proposal: At least one proposal must be submitted from a contractor who meets the following requirements: